Japandi Dining Table Oak - Warm Solid Wood in Japandi Style

 Japandi Oak Dining Table — Warm Solid Wood in Japandi Style

-Why Oak is the Perfect Wood Type for Japandi
+Why Oak is the Perfect Wood for Japandi

 Oak has properties that make it eminently suitable for Japandi furniture: